The Ten Insurance Coverage Policies for Motorists in Miami

 - GUARANTEED AUTO PROTECTION INSURANCE (GAP): This type of insurance policy coverage offers a difference between a vehicle’s current monetary value and the amount still owed to the financial institution or company owed through a personal loan, dealer leasing contract, etc. GAP insurance is common on brand-new vehicles or trucks used for commercial purposes.
 Motor vehicle owners that wish to acquire GAP insurance can do so via two ways.
 Firstly, by purchasing it through an insurance intermediary or broker which is regulated by the insurance industry.
 Secondly, GAP insurance may be acquired through an unregulated waiver agreement purchased from a financial institution or insurance provider.
 For further information on GAP coverage and how it covers policyholders and third parties involved in car accidents in Miami due to negligence behind the wheel, the Miami-based Perazzo Law Firm suggests consulting an insurance provider or contacting our Miami or North Miami Beach office staff ONLINE for a FREE initial consultation.

-- PERSONAL INJURY PROTECTION (PIP): PIP insurance is mandatory for registered vehicle owners and operators in the State of Florida.
+- PERSONAL INJURY PROTECTION (PIP): In Miami, Perazzo Law informs Miami and Florida residents that PIP insurance is mandatory for registered vehicle owners and operators in the State of Florida.
 PIP insurance covers medical expenses to the injured parties in the insurance policy holder's vehicle equivalent to the sum of $10,000 payable to victims of a car accident in Miami or Florida.
 It may go towards covering lost wages, damage to property, and more.
 Ideally, PIP in Miami is paid without regard to who is legally responsible for the accident.
 In most cases, the insured driver or owner of the vehicle presents the claim to his/her insurance company.
 However, there are exceptions that may apply which allow individuals that have suffered personal injury as a result of the accident in Miami, to make their own PIP claim.
 One of our professional Miami Personal Litigation or Insurance Claims Lawyers can provide all the right answers to any questions concerning PIP Insurance in a motor-vehicle accident in Miami.